jasondickerson/ansible_wsl/README.md

 #### Fedora WSL installation

-Open a Windows command prompt or PowerShell, and enter
+If WSL is not already installed, open a Windows command prompt or PowerShell, and enter

     > wsl --install --no-distribution

-Once the installation is complete, reboot to activate WSL.
+Once the installation is complete, reboot to activate WSL then proceed.

+##### Option 1: Microsoft Store

 Go to the Microsoft Store Application and download Fedora WSL.

+##### Option 2: Original Fedora WSL git repository

 As of March 24, 2025 Fedora WSL is missing from the Microsoft Store.
 However, the git repository project is still available.
 There are manual instructions to install the latest version as of March 24, 2025 here:  [Fedora WSL Manual Installation Instructions](https://github.com/VSWSL/Fedora-WSL?tab=readme-ov-file#installation).